-NTL No. 2003-N04 Effective Date: May 9, 2003
+NTL No. 2008-N09 Effective Date: October 29, 2008

-NOTICE TO LESSEES AND OPERATORS AND INTERPRETIVE RULE OF FEDERAL OIL, GAS, AND SULFUR LEASES IN THE OUTER CONTINENTAL SHELF
+NOTICE TO LESSEES AND OPERATORS OF FEDERAL OIL, GAS, AND SULFUR LEASES IN THE OUTER CONTINENTAL SHELF

-Extension of Lease Terms by Production in Paying Quantities
+Extension of Lease and Unit Terms by Production in Paying Quantities

-This Notice to Lessees and Operators (NTL) explains your obligation to maintain production in paying quantities or other operations on your lease beyond the primary term.
-Failure to maintain operations may result in your lease terminating by operation of law.
+This Notice to Lessees and Operators (NTL) supersedes NTL No. 2003-N04 and explains your obligation to maintain production in paying quantities or other leaseholding operations in order to extend your lease beyond the primary term.
+Failure to maintain leaseholding operations may result in your lease or unit terminating by operation of law.
+Note that the term "lease" is used below, but the requirements contained in this NTL also apply to approved units.